zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 Console.WriteLine(maxTime + " ms");
 ```

-Usually I get `maxTime` is about `1ms` but sometimes it equals to `6–7ms`.
+Usually, I get `maxTime` is about `1ms` but sometimes it equals to `6–7ms`.
-But we even don't have any target method here, we are trying to measure nothing!
+But we even don't have any target method here; we are trying to measure nothing!
-Of course, it is a rare situation, usually you get plausible measurements.
+Of course, it is a rare situation.
+Usually, you get plausible measurements.
 But you can never be sure!
 Besides, it is methodologically wrong.
 Please, don't write such benchmarks.